KaizokuStrawHat/React-Journey/README.md

     (3) setNewtodo({...todo, id: uuidv4()})
     Solution:   const newTodo = { ...todo, id: uuidv4() };
                 setNewtodo(newTodo);
-    Reason: this does not create a new object variable and only copies the prev object properties, reason for error: same keys for different children
-    I need to declare new object variable when adding objects to a list.
+    Reason: only copies the prev object properties (error: same keys for different children) I need to declare new object variable when adding objects to a list.

 =======================================================================================================================================================================